awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

-# Getting Started \(AWS Command Line Interface\)<a name="getting-started-cli"></a>
+# Getting started \(AWS Command Line Interface\)<a name="getting-started-cli"></a>

 In the following exercise, you use the AWS Command Line Interface \(AWS CLI\) to transcribe speech into text\.
 To complete this exercise, you need to:
 + Have a text editor\.
 + Be familiar with the AWS CLI\.
 For more information, see [Step 2: Set up the AWS Command Line Interface \(AWS CLI\)](setup-asc-awscli.md)\.
 + Have a speech file in \.WAV or \.MP4 format that is stored in an S3 bucket that has the proper permissions\.
-For more information about the permissions needed for Amazon Transcribe, see [Permissions Required for IAM User Roles](security_iam_id-based-policy-examples.md#auth-role-iam-user)\.
+For more information about the permissions needed for Amazon Transcribe, see [Permissions required for IAM user roles](security_iam_id-based-policy-examples.md#auth-role-iam-user)\.

 To transcribe text, you have to provide the input parameters in a JSON file\.